Atlas Coffee Club Review: Is This The Right Subscription For You?

 Of course, traveling around sampling coffee is a pretty nice gig, if you ask us.
 But there’s no doubt they put in the work with this one!
 They even continue to monitor and refine their roast profiles over time.
 It’s not just a set-it-and-forget-it kind of operation.

-Their coffee is always changing not just in terms of flavor and roast profile, but specifically regarding the country or growing region that the beans are sourced from.
+What differentiates Atlas from other coffee subscriptions is that their coffee is always changing, not just in terms of flavor and roast profile, but specifically regarding the country or growing region that the beans are sourced from.

-They even have a reward program, much like a frequent flyer program, that earns you extra goodies like store credit or free shipping as you travel the world with them.
+They even have a rewards program, much like a frequent flyer program, that earns you extra goodies like store credit or free shipping as you travel the world with them.

-That’s how they put it on their site, and it’s true.
+That’s how they put it on their site (4), and it’s true.
 Atlas does NOT take the process lightly.
 They’re committed to getting good coffee in an honest and upfront manner that puts ethics on an equal footing with quality.

 While this approach can be a bit more expensive, it allows them to expect more professional, high-quality efforts from the farms that they work with, which in turn yields both better profits for the farmers as well as elite beans from their crops.